-For each material, climate data for raw material extraction, material production and waste management was calculated.
-The total was calculated into kilograms of carbon dioxide equivalents (CO2e).
-The value per material was converted to the composition of each material partition, so that each material partition received a discharge value in kilograms of CO2e per material partition.
-This was subsequently multiplied by the average weight per advertisement, in order to produce the kilograms of CO2e per ad.
+For each material, climate data for raw material extraction, material production, and waste management was calculated.
+The total was calculated into tons of carbon dioxide equivalents (CO2e).
+The value per material was converted to the composition of each material partition so that each material partition received a discharge value in kilograms of CO2e per material partition.
+This was subsequently multiplied by the average weight per advertisement, in order to produce the tons of CO2e per ad.
 This emission value represents a standard for saved emissions from a product in the category that didn’t have to be produced.
 This value formed the basis for the calculation of the climate benefits (saved emissions) for each product category of each site.

 TRANSPORT AND OPERATION

-The impact of transportation of goods between seller and buyer was also added to the calculation – i.e. not an environmental benefit but an negative impact.
+The impact of the transportation of goods between seller and buyer was also added to the calculation – i.e. not an environmental benefit but a negative impact.
 An average distance of 44 km per ad was calculated, based on the Swedish marketplace Blocket’s customer survey, and the climate impact from transport by passenger car (petrol).
-The estimation of distance gathered in Blocket’s customer survey is used for all sites because all other marketplaces respective distances are equivilent or lower.
+The estimation of distance gathered in Blocket’s customer survey is used for all sites because all other marketplaces respective distances are equivalent or lower.
 Climate impact (not climate benefit) from the operation of data centers and offices was also added to the calculation.
 This was compiled by adding the climate impact from electricity production, both green electricity (wind and water) and the average national electricity mix (nuclear, hydro, coal condensate power, biofuel, etc.).

 CARBON FOOTPRINT CALCULATOR